Nadia Tass: Acting

-Tass started her career acting in the first season of television drama series Prisoner in 1979, playing Tessa Zervos, returning in 1983 to play a solicitor.
+Tass started her career acting in the first season of the television drama series Prisoner in 1979, playing Tessa Zervos, returning in 1983 to play a solicitor.
 She started directing works in Melbourne theatres around the same time.
 She has said that she loves working with actors, and her acting experience and training has informed her directing style.

 Filmmaking

 Tass has made many films with her husband and business partner, filmmaker David Parker, who has written, co-produced, and shot many of her films.
 They established Cascade Films in 1983, and co-produce their films.

-Her debut feature film as a director, was Malcolm, which she co-wrote with Parker.
+Her debut feature film as a director was Malcolm, which she co-wrote with Parker.
 After Australian distributors were uninterested in the film, Tass, Parker, and collaborator Tim White took it to the United States, where there was a bidding war for it.
 Released in 1986, the film proved to be a critically acclaimed and box-office hit, winning 21 international awards and 8 Australian Film Institute Awards, including Best Film and Best Director.

-In 1988, with the backing of United Artists in the US, Tass directed and co-produced the comedy Rikky and Pete, which was again successfully around the world.
+In 1988, with the backing of United Artists in the US, Tass directed and co-produced the comedy Rikky and Pete, which was again successful around the world.
 The following year, she directed and produced The Big Steal (released in 1990), which won three and was nominated for six AFI Awards, as well as being an international hit.

 Other feature film works by Tass include Mr. Reliable (1996), which won three AFI Awards; and Amy (1997), starring Rachel Griffiths and Ben Mendelsohn, which won 23 international awards.

-Her first and only theatrical film directed in the United States was Pure Luck, produced for Universal Pictures and starring Danny Glover and Martin Short.
+Her first and only theatrical film directed in the United States was Pure Luck, produced for Universal Pictures and starring Martin Short and Danny Glover.
 It was released in August 1991.

-In 1993, she produced the TV miniseries Stark, based on the bestselling novel by Ben Elton, which was later also released as film.
+In 1993, she produced the TV miniseries Stark, based on the bestselling novel by Ben Elton, which was later also released as a film.

 From the 2000s, Tass directed several telemovies in the US, including The Miracle Worker (2000), Child Star: The Shirley Temple Story (2001), Undercover Christmas (2004), and Felicity: An American Girl Adventure (2005).
 Child Star: The Shirley Temple Story was an American Broadcasting Company TV film production of Shirley Temple's autobiography of the same name.
 Filmed by Parker, the film stars Ashley Rose Orr as Temple, Emily Anne Hart as teen Shirley, Connie Britton, Colin Friels, and Hinton Battle.
 It was filmed in Port Melbourne.
 She directed Fatal Honeymoon, a 2012 telemovie, produced by US cable channel Lifetime, starring Harvey Keitel.
 Tass has directed films and TV series for the BBC, CBS, Disney, Universal Studios, and Warner Bros.